slinkydeveloper/python-cloud-test/README.md

 For more info, check https://github.com/aws-actions/aws-lambda-deploy?tab=readme-ov-file#credentials-and-region

-To perform the Restate registration, you'll need another role, for which you need to configure the arn as secret `AWS_RESTATE_ROLE_TO_ASSUME`.
+To perform the Restate registration, you'll need another role, for which you need to configure the arn as secret `AWS_INVOKE_ROLE_TO_ASSUME`.
 To set up this role, open the Restate Dashboard at Developers > Security > AWS Lambda.

 Finally, add the following to **Github Actions repository secrets**: